After this course, learners will be able to:

 This course is a way for you to change your lens or perspective on how we train, elevate, and launch the students and employees that you are responsible for.
 I hope that you get the basics to discover a more effective leadership path and highlight your awareness.
 Before we dive in, since this course is Supervision from the Inside Out, I want you to find a comfortable seat in your chair and place your feet flat on the floor.
 If you give yourself a moment to close your eyes.
 Feel yourself centered, rooted, and grounded in your chair and on the earth.
-Now just by means of breathing, see if you can lengthen your spine, taking nice deep breaths in and out through your nose, noticing any thoughts that move in through the mind, and just let them move out.
-Almost as if a breeze would move through a room.
+Now just by means of breathing, see if you can lengthen your spine, taking nice deep breaths in and out through your nose, noticing any thoughts that move in through the mind.
+Let these thoughts move out, almost as if a breeze would move through a room.
 Let's take just a couple more deep breaths.
 Really arrive.
 Take a deep breath in through your nose and open your mouth, exhale.
 Let it go.
 On your next inhale, go ahead and blink your eyes open.

 Now that I have your attention let's talk a little bit about the objectives for the course.
 Even though supervision often starts from the inside out, we want to be able to define supervisor, preceptor, mentor, colleague, and to understand the differences in these roles.
 They can be different, but they're often misunderstood.
 I hope that you will understand the differences between what it means to manage people and what it means to have effective leadership as an audiologist in your professional role.
 Last but not least, I want you to take home today the basics of developing a personal and professional lens statement.

 Statistics & Important Numbers